 - Academic roles: Directors, Heads of Departments and Course co-ordinators have administrative powers over their departments.
-Statutory committees, Cells, Clubs and associations are headed by faculty. - Administrative roles: Participative leadership of faculty and staff foster the institution's progress. - Extension and student support activities: NSS, NCC, YRC, Rotaract Club managed by the staff coordinators and initiated by the respective Department faculty coordinators.

-The administrative decisions of organisation are delegated through various committees at different levels in a smooth manner.
+Statutory committees, Cells, Clubs and associations are headed by faculty.
+Administrative roles: Participative leadership of faculty and staff foster the institution's progress.
+Extension and student support activities: NSS, NCC, YRC, Rotaract Club managed by the staff coordinators and initiated by the respective Department faculty coordinators.
+The administrative decisions of organisation are delegated throughvarious committees at different levels in a smooth manner.
 The CMS trust members and the Principal form the core leadership team.
 All the policies, guidelines are discussed and debated among the core team members and then disseminated for further discussion prior to deployment.
-The Directors, Heads of Departments, teaching, non-teaching staffs and student representatives at various functional levels are consented in decision making process.

-Decentralization has helped in accountability, professional development, sense of ownership, coordination among faculty.
+The Directors, Heads of Departments, teaching, nonteaching staffs and student representatives at various functional levels are consented in decision making process. - Decentralization has helped in accountability, professional development, sense of ownership, co-ordination among faculty.
 Matters of exceptional nature alone are reported to the higher levels.
 The Department heads have autonomy over their departments in workload allocation, planning departmental activities etc.

-File Description Documents Upload strategic plan and deployment documents on the website View File Upload any additional information View File Paste link for additional Information https://cmscollege.edu.in/sc/wp- content/uploads/2025/01/6.1.2_PLAN.pdf
+File Description Documents Upload strategic plan and deployment documents on the website View File Upload any additional information View File Paste link for additional Information http://cmscbe.com/wp-content/uploads/2024/ 04/6.1.2minutes_and_DMB_add_info.pdf